douglaskataki/PrivEscWindows/README.md

 Groups: Remote Desktop and Remote Management (access via evil-winrm)

-I *STRONGLY RECOMMEND* use remote desktop access as your first access and them you can use a reverse shell (created via msfvenom) to your machine own.
+I *STRONGLY RECOMMEND* use remote desktop access as your first access and them you can use a reverse shell (created via msfvenom) to your own machine.

-I had some problems using [winPEAS](https://github.com/carlospolop/PEASS-ng/tree/master/winPEAS) and other types of executables via evil-winrm.
+I had "some problems" using [winPEAS](https://github.com/carlospolop/PEASS-ng/tree/master/winPEAS) and .exe files via evil-winrm, so try use .exe files via the reverse shell spawned.

 2) fakeadmin